pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

 ProxySQL uses a separate port for configuration management and another port for proxying.
 We call the entry point for configuration management **_ProxySQL Admin interface_** and the entry point for proxying **_ProxySQL MySQL interface_**.

-- **_ProxySQL Admin interface_**: Read-write access users can log in locally only.
-Read-only users can log in remotely.
-The default port is `6032`, default read-write user name is `admin`, password is `admin`.
-And default read-only user name is `radmin`, password is `radmin`.
+- **_ProxySQL Admin interface_**: It is possible to connect to the admin interface either using a user with `admin` privileges to read and write configuration or a user with `stats` privileges that can only read certain statistics (no read or write configuration).
+The default credentials are `admin:admin` and `stats:stats`, but for security reasons, it is possible to connect locally using the default credentials.
+To connect remotely a new user needs to configure it, and often it is named `radmin`.
 - **_ProxySQL MySQL interface_**: Used as a proxy to forward SQL to the configured service.

 ![proxysql config flow](/doc-assert/proxysql_config_flow.png)

 ProxySQL has three layers of configuration: `runtime`, `memory`, and `disk`.
 You can change the configuration of the `memory` layer only.
-After changing the configuration, you can use `load xxx to runtime` to make the configuration effective, or you can use `save xxx to disk` to save to the disk to prevent data loss.
+After changing the configuration, you can use `load xxx to runtime` to make the configuration effective, and/or you can use `save xxx to disk` to save to the disk to prevent configuation loss.

 ![proxysql config layer](/doc-assert/proxysql_config_layer.png)